mdsufz/MuDoGeR/README.md

  ```

-Each of the modules can be run seperately.
+Each of the modules is run seperately.
 As an example to run the viral module:

 ```
 mudoger viral module -h